101227936/General-Image-Classification-CNN-Model/README.md

 	Here have some advice or possible solution when you are not able to open our web application.
 	1. Please make sure all the installation and setup are following the steps and done correctly.

-	You have done the installation and please go to README.doc for our web application tutorial and you may proceed to the “User Manual File” to get more information about the General Classification System.
+	You have done the installation and please go to our web application and you may proceed to the GitHub Wiki Page to get more information about the Image Classification System.